23Jyo/IntelProj/README.md

 ## Usage

 ## Libraries used
--Transformers: For using pre-trained models and performing inference.
+-`Transformers:` For using pre-trained models and performing inference.

--OpenVINO: For optimizing and accelerating the model on Intel hardware.
+-`OpenVINO:` For optimizing and accelerating the model on Intel hardware.

 -Optimum Intel: For integrating Hugging Face models with OpenVINO.